staticdev/ansible-role-firefox/README.md

 ## Credits

-This Ansible role is a heavily modified version of the [Ansible role](https://github.com/unrblt/ansible-role-firefox) created by GitHub user [unrblt](https://github.com/unrblt).
+This Ansible role is a modified version of the [Ansible role](https://github.com/basvandenbrink/ansible-firefox) originally created by GitHub user [unrblt](https://github.com/unrblt) and modified by [basvandenbrink](https://github.com/basvandenbrink).

 ## License

 GPLv2